ionic compounds

 Finding the formula of an ionic compound

 3d model of the sodium chloride lattice structure.If you were to count the ions in the model opposite you would notice that there are equal numbers of positively charged sodium ions (Na+) and negatively charged chloride ions (Cl-).
 This is simply because when the ions pack together they do in such a way that the charges always cancel out.
 The +1 charge on the sodium ion is cancelled out by the -1 charge on the chloride ion.
-So the ratio of the ions is 1:1.
+So the ratio of each ion present in the sodium chloride lattice is 1:1.
 This simple ratio of ions enables you to calculate the empirical (simplest) formula for the compound.
 So in the case of sodium chloride it is NaCl.
 Its ionic formula is Na+Cl-.

-You will often see the giant lattice structure for ionic compounds shown in different ways.
-This is to try and help you visualize what the giant structure looks like.
-Opposite is shown the cubic lattice for sodium chloride (NaCl).
+You will often see the structure of the giant lattice structure for ionic compounds shown in different ways.
+This is to try and help you visualise what the giant structure looks like.
+The image opposite shows the cubic lattice for sodium chloride (NaCl).
 The chloride ions (Cl-) are shown in green and the sodium ions (Na+) are a yellow/green colour; but this time there are no bonds shown between the ions.
 In reality there would be no gaps between the ions as they will pack together as closely as possible but this model does allow you to view the interior of the structure which is not possible from the first model.
-Both models should help you to visualize how the ions are arranged in the giant lattice structure.
+Both models should help you to visualise how the ions are arranged in the giant lattice structure.

 Co-ordination numbers